dimitri-nicolo/calico/v2.4/reference/calicoctl/resources/globalthreatfeed.md

 #### KeyRef

-KeyRef tells {{site.prodname}} where to get the value for a header.
+KeyRef tells {{site.tseeprodname}} where to get the value for a header.
 The referenced Kubernetes object (either a config map or a secret) must be in the `calico-monitoring` namespace.

 | Field    | Description                                               | Accepted Values | Schema | Default |